Soewondo Air Force Base

 At the end of its service as civil airport, Polonia was the fourth largest airport in Indonesia after Soekarno–Hatta, Juanda, and I Gusti Ngurah Rai, in terms of passenger numbers.
-Passenger service charges for each departed through domestic terminal was IDR 35,000 ($4.1) and IDR 75,000 ($8.8) for international terminal.
+Passenger service charges for each passenger departing through the domestic terminal was IDR 35,000 ($4.1) and IDR 75,000 ($8.8) for the international terminal.

-All flights and services from this airport shifted to Kuala Namu International Airport on 25 July 2013.
-Following the airport's opening, Polonia's ICAO code is changed from WIMM to WIMK, since WIMM is assigned for Kuala Namu.
+All flights and services from this airport shifted to Kualanamu International Airport on 25 July 2013.
+Following the airport's opening, Polonia's ICAO code was changed from WIMM to WIMK, since WIMM is assigned for Kuala Namu.

-Now as Soewondo Air Force Base, the airport belongs to the Indonesian Air Force.
+Following the end of passenger services, the Polonia International Airport became the Soewondo Air Force Base, the airport belongs to the Indonesian Air Force.
 It hosts the Western Surveillance Wing including eight CN-235 tactical surveillance airplanes.

+The terminal building is planned to be demolished from 2025.

 History

 The airport's former name is taken from the plantation area owned by a Pole, Baron Ludwik Michalski in which it is situated.
 Polonia originates from the Latin name of the country of Poland.
 Michalski was a veteran of 1863 January Uprising against the Imperial Russian rule, after which he fled to Switzerland.
 In 1872, Michalski obtained a concession from the Dutch East Indies administration for a tobacco plantation in Medan.
 He named the plantation after the country of his birth, which at that time was not an independent state.

 In 1879 the concession was handed over to Deli Maatschappij (Deli MIJ) or NV Deli Maskapai.
 In 1924, Dutch KLM test pilot N. J. Thomassen à Thuessink van der Hoop planned to fly on a Fokker F.VII in a pioneering flight from the Netherlands.
 Therefore, Deli MIJ who controlled that piece of land handed it over for the land to become the first airstrip in Medan.

 By the time the news had arrived, it was too late to prepare a proper landing strip at Polonia.
 As a result, van der Hoop, together with Lieutenant H van Weerden Poelman of the Army Aviation Department and KLM flight engineer P. A. van den Broeke landed on a horse-racing track called Deli Renvereeniging and were greeted by the Sultan of Deli, Sulaiman Syaiful Alamsyah.